priyasonali/todolist/README.md

 # To-do List

-A to-do list app made using angular.js.
+A simple to-do list.
+Developed using Angujar.js.